EmpathDesign/InstaPrep/README.md

 ## Known Issues
 - SVGs not loading on Android
 - Styling of the search bar on Android (need to implement platform  effect)
-- App crashes when opening about page, likely custom renderer work is needed
+- App crashes when opening about page (only on Android), likely more custom renderer work is needed

 # Screen Shots